 Science to the Rescue

 San Diego Zoo Global helped pioneer artificial insemination for pandas, and this science has been a cornerstone of saving the species.
 In fact, we were the first to celebrate a successful panda birth through artificial insemination!
 We continue to work closely with our partners on breeding and reintroduction programs today, ensuring as much genetic diversity as possible.
 In addition, we support protected reserves in China where pandas can live safely and thrive in their natural environment.

 Newborn pandas are the size of a stick of butter: 800 times smaller than their parents.

 With help from friends like you, we’ve brought giant pandas back from the brink of extinction.
 They’ve been downgraded to “vulnerable” on the IUCN Red List.
-But the problems pandas still face in the wild are obstacles to the continued success of this species.
+But the problems that pandas still face in the wild are obstacles to the continued success of this species.
 We need your help today!

 What You Can Do, Right Now